gardener/landscaper-service/docs/architecture/architecture-and-security.md

 [sub installations](https://github.com/gardener/landscaper/blob/master/docs/usage/Blueprints.md#nested-installations),
 which are deploying:

-- sub installation shoot: Creates a new shoot custom resource in the Garden-Resource-Cluster-Project for which the Gardener creates a new Resource-Shoot-Cluster
+- sub installation **shoot**: Creates a new shoot custom resource in the Garden-Resource-Cluster-Project for which the Gardener creates a new Resource-Shoot-Cluster
-- sub installation landscaper: A new Landscaper and its deployers in new namespace on one of the Target-Shoot-Cluster.
+- sub installation **landscaper**: A new Landscaper and its deployers in new namespace on one of the Target-Shoot-Cluster.
   The Landscaper is watching and processing the Landscaper resources on the Resource-Shoot-Cluster
-- sub installation ls-service-target-shoot-sidecar-server: To controllers handling the access rights of the customer to the Resource-Shoot-Cluster as well as the creation of custom namespaces on that cluster.
+- sub installation **ls-service-target-shoot-sidecar-server**: To controllers handling the access rights of the customer to the Resource-Shoot-Cluster as well as the creation of custom namespaces on that cluster.
-- sub installation rbac: Creates a service account with the right permissions, providing the new Landscaper access to the Resource-Shoot-Cluster
+- sub installation **rbac**: Creates a service account with the right permissions, providing the new Landscaper access to the Resource-Shoot-Cluster
-- sub installation sidecar-rbac: Creates a service account with the right permissions providing the controllers installed by ls-service-target-shoot-sidecar-server access to the Resource-Shoot-Cluster
+- sub installation **sidecar-rbac**: Creates a service account with the right permissions providing the controllers installed by ls-service-target-shoot-sidecar-server access to the Resource-Shoot-Cluster

 The following picture gives an overview about the different sub installations: